 The Dance Studio of Union Parish is owned and operated by Farmerville resident Angela Cusimano Russell and has been in operation in Farmerville since 2005.
-We are a recreational studio providing dance and acro classes to all ages of all skill levels in the fields of ballet, tap, jazz, lyrical, and gymnastics.
+We are a recreational studio providing dance and acro classes to all ages of all skill levels in the fields of ballet, tap, jazz, lyrical, and tumble.
 We are also proud to offer all of our students a chance to attend competitions, conventions, and intensive workshops with organizations such as Dance Teachers United, Southern Association of Dance Masters, The Streetz Dance Convention, NYLA, and Twin City Ballet Company.
-Over the years we've been awarded top 10, top 5, top 3, and first placements, choreography awards, and several special judges awards along with the the privilege to have encore performances of winning or judges favorite pieces for solos, duets, trios, groups, and production pieces.
+Ms Angie accepted the "Studio of Excellence" award in 2018 and was awarded the "Dance Teacher of the Year" recognition for 2021 from the Dance Teachers United organization.
+Over the years we've been awarded placements in top 10, 5, and winning first place overall awards, choreography awards, and several special judges recognition awards along with the the privilege to have encore performances of winning or judges favorite pieces for solos, duets, trios, groups, and production pieces.
 Our students have often performed at local festivals for entertainment.
-Our favorite performances include the yearly Christmas performances at the local nursing homes, the annual Watermelon Festival Pageant, in 2018 our Level 5 girls performed at the Miss Tech Pageant, and then in the summer of 2019, our Ms Carsyn was blessed to perform on the Miss Louisiana Pageant stage.
+Our favorite performances include the yearly performances at the local nursing homes, the annual Watermelon Festival Pageant, in 2018 our Level 5 girls performed at the Miss Tech Pageant, and then in the summer of 2019, our Ms Carsyn performed beautifully on the Miss Louisiana Pageant stage with her TCB family.
+We are proud to say several of our dancers have been performing members with the Twin City Ballet Company and we often invite our students to attend their summer intensive workshop.
 Our primary goal is to provide a high quality of dance and tumble instruction while nurturing students grace, creativity, individuality, strength, and social skills as well as giving everyone a safe place to belong without fear of rejection. #DSUPFam

 Starla graduated from Louisiana Tech University in November 2018 with a B.A. in Communication Studies and Journalism, and on the rare occasion that she is not dancing or thinking about dancing, Starla works as a freelance writer, having had her work published in BayouLife Magazine, Ruston Daily Leader, and Darling Magazine Online.

 Carsyn is a 2020 graduate of Union Christian Academy, where she was one of two captains of the varsity cheer squad during the 2018-19 academic year and provided much of the group’s performance choreography.
 Carsyn excelled on and off the dance floor during her high school years, maintaining a 4.0 GPA as well as being an active member of the National Honors Society and 4H Club.

-COVID-19 POLICIES & PRECAUTIONS
+HEALTH POLICIES & PRECAUTIONS

--Students must wash or sanitize their hands
+-Students encouraged to wash or sanitize their hands